sonniebailey/sonniebailey.github.io/about-content.md

 * Over time, I've developed professional and personal relationships with people from different organisations, including people who work with certain financial providers.
 However, I prioritise my independence and the interests of my clients over these relationships.

-For my main service, even income received by clients is only received in full if they are satisfied with the service and it meets their expectations.

-To the extent Fairhaven Wealth has a conflict of interest, it is that Fairhaven Wealth's primary service involves charging fixed fees.
-Arguably, this creates an incentive for me to spend as little time as possible on the service.
-The main way I have managed this is by charging on the basis of a "5-star payment policy".
-Offering one-off services also creates an incentive for me to provide high quality services, because I won't receive additional work from existing clients, or receive referrals, unless the service I provide is of sufficiently high quality.
+To the extent Fairhaven Wealth has a conflict of interest, it is that I charge by the hour.
+Pure hourly billing creates an incentive to "mow the lawn with scissors" — being slower means earning more.
+The main way I manage this is by structuring substantive engagements as an "anchored fee" rather than open-ended hourly: under that structure, being efficient earns me a higher effective rate, and being slow caps out at a lower one.
+Offering one-off services also creates an incentive for me to provide high-quality services, because I won't receive additional work from existing clients, or receive referrals, unless the service I provide is of sufficiently high quality.

 One other subtle conflict of interest, that is present for any service provider, is the inclination to want to CMA, or "cover my ass".
 This can create a situation where an adviser might be tempted to be over-cautious because they don't want to expose clients to risk that might in turn expose them to risk.
 This is the case even if the clients might have a higher appetite for risk and be prepared to take on risk, in a fully informed manner.
 This is one central reason why I don't provide cookie-cutter advice: I provide all of my advice in the context of my clients' circumstances, needs, and objectives.
 On top of this, the best I can do is be up-front about this, mindful of it, communicate it, and do my best to ensure that conversations don't end up being a personal Rorschach test.